dewv/customerServiceApp/projectDocs/Design_Implementation.md

   |      40      |  "Fix Implemented"    |
   |      50      |  "Fix Confirmed"      |

-- Separate comment database will have:  (hard to tell if we need this)
-      - pk
-      - issueFK
-      - date commented
-      - Comment

 ### Comment database
 | Database Column |     Expected input     | Thoughts on implementation |